 T.C.
 Cannon (Kiowa/Caddo).

 Self Portrait in the Studio.

 1975. © The Estate of T.C.

-Cannon; Tia Collection, Santa Fe, NM.
-James Hart Photography
+Cannon; Tia Collection, Santa

+Fe, NM.
+James Hart

+Photography

 Preoccupied: Indigenizing the Museum

 This wide-reaching project radically centers the perspectives, histories, and artworks of Native artists, scholars, and community members to address ongoing hierarchies of colonialism within museums.
 The initiative includes a series of nine exhibitions, a reexamination and revision of labels throughout the BMA's collection to rectify Indigenous erasure, and public programs and events.
 There is also an untraditional catalog featuring scholarly and curatorial considerations, perspectives from artists in the exhibitions, a newly commissioned comic and poem, and 50 plates of artwork.

 Organization: Curated by Leila Grothe, Associate Curator of Contemporary Art, and Dare Turner (Yurok Tribe), Curator of Indigenous Art at the Brooklyn Museum, with support from Curatorial Research Assistant Elise Boulanger (Citizen of the Osage Nation)

 Sponsors: This project is generously supported by the Terra Foundation for American Art and The Andy Warhol Foundation for the Visual Arts.
 Additional support provided by The Eileen Harris Norton Foundation, the Robert Lehman Foundation, and ArtTable.

 Dyani White Hawk (Sičáŋǧu Lakota).
 Carry II.
 2019.
-Walker Art Center, Minneapolis, Minnesota

-Dvani White Hawk: Bodies of Water

-April 21 - December 1, 2024

-Dyani White Hawk (Sičánğu Lakota) presents one new and two existing sculptural works from her "Carry" series.
-Each Carry piece is composed of a large copper bucket and ladle adorned with glass beads and bears extravagantly long fringe, with draping that emulates arboreal root structures.
-These works operate as physical metaphors for the carrying of history, generational teaching, and value systems.
-They are displayed alongside historic Lakota moccasins and tobacco bags that White Hawk selected from the BMA's collection.
-The presentation reflects her grounding belief about the interdependence between art and function-and by extension art and life-effectively calling into question art history's tendency to oversimplify and devalue Native American artwork through the label of craft.
+Walker Art Center, Minneapolis, Minnesota Dyani White Hawk: Bodies of Water April 21 - December 1, 2024 Dyani White Hawk (Sičáŋǧu Lakota) presents one new and two existing sculptural works from her Carry series.
+Each Carry piece, composed of a large copper bucket and ladle adorned with glass beads, bears extravagantly long fringe whose draping emulates arboreal root structures.
+Alongside the artist's works, White Hawk selected historic Lakota belongings from the BMA's collection.
+Through these works, White Hawk insists upon an interdependence between art and function-and by extension art and life-effectively calling into question art history's tendency to devalue craft.
+These works operate as physical metaphors for the carrying of history, cosmology, generational teaching, and deep thought.

 Bear's Heart (Nockkoist (Cheyenne)).
 Book of sketches made at Fort Marion, St. Augustine, Fla.
 1877.
 Massachusetts Historical Society.

-Enduring Buffalo

-In the 19th century, the U.S. government led a concerted effort to exterminate the buffalo as a means of systemically eradicating vital Native lifeways and forcing Native people onto reservations.
-This effort not only fundamentally transformed Native life but also artmaking, historically and into the present moment.
-Enduring Buffalo explores the critical importance of the buffalo within Plains Indigenous cultures through six artworks that pre- and post-date the attempted extermination of the species.
+Enduring Buffalo May 12 - December 1, 2024 This exhibition reflects upon the buffalo as essential to Indigenous lifeways on the Plains since time immemorial.
+Euro-American colonizers and the United States government attempted to eradicate the species in a calculated strategy to subdue Native people and force them onto reservations in the late 19th century.
+This effort fundamentally transformed Native artmaking, both historically and presently.
+The critical importance of the buffalo within Plains Indigenous cultures can be felt across artworks that pre- and post-date the attempted eradication of the species.
+Among the artists included in the exhibition are Bear's Heart (Nockkoist) ((Cheyenne) and Long Soldier ((Hunkpapha Lakhota).

 Tom Haukaas (Lakota (Sioux)).
 Cradle.
 1998. © Tom Haukaas.
-Photography © Denver Art Museum

-Finding Home

-The exhibition is anchored in Native Americans' dynamic relationships with the land.
-As the pressures of colonization and contemporary life have interfered with traditional ways of being, Native people have maintained their culture and community connections with resilience and versatility.
-Finding Home explores the ways in which the ideas and experiences of sanctuary are preserved through historic objects and contemporary works by Duane Linklater (Omaskêko Ininiwak from Moose Cree First Nation) and Marie Watt (Seneca Nation of Indians and German-Scot ancestry), and others.
+Photography © Denver Art Museum Finding Home May 12 - December 1, 2024 This presentation speaks to Native people's dynamic and powerful relationship with land, home, and sanctuary.
+While they have beliefs and practices as wide and vast as this continent, Native communities share a recognition that humans exist as part of a larger ecosystem that must stay in balance.
+As the pressures of colonization and contemporary life have assaulted traditional lifeways, the works in this exhibition demonstrate the resilience and versatility with which Native artists maintain their cultures, community connections, and sense of home.
+Both historic objects and contemporary works by Duane Linklater (Omaskêko Ininiwak from Moose Cree First Nation), Mark Tayac (Piscataway Indian Nation), Marie Watt (Seneca Nation of Indians and German-Scot ancestry), and others are featured.